kwpick18/DataViz_Final_Project/updates.md

 ## March 28th End of class

 During class, I was able to troubleshoot some things I had going wrong with the first part of my app.
 I got my scatterplot to be reactive to what I wanted to show (goals for compared to proportion of shots getting through to the net) and began to plan the next part of my project.
 Next, I'd like to offer a shiny app where the user can decide what situation to look at (even strength, powerplay, PK) using radio buttons to see the trends in that data as well.

+## March 30th Beginning of Class

+I was playing with my first app for some time trying to clean it up and make it look nicer.
+I learned how to add a title to it which was easy but I couldn't do a facet_wrap function to my scatterplot output like I would like to do.
+I also kind of figured out my hypothesis for what I want this project to examine.
+"More shots = More goals?"